Title

 Recommended Citation

 Lewis, Emily Nicole Anna.
-"Assessing the current state of government and community influence on anti-child trafficking efforts in the north west region of Cameroon, Africa." thesis, University of Iowa, 2010.
+"Assessing the current state of government and community influence on anti-child trafficking efforts in the north west region of Cameroon, Africa."
+MA (Master of Arts) thesis, University of Iowa, 2010.